Thailand

 Fabrics on display at Jatujak market in Bangkok

-Thailand - Random Thoughts Page 5
+Thailand - Random Page 5

 Tailors

+All of the tailor shops that target tourists in Thailand are run by Indians, not Thais.
 It begins even before tourists set foot in Thailand.
 These guys take out big advertisements in the airline in-flight magazines.
 The shops always have 'Armani' somewhere in the name.
 The proprietor is a fat, bearded Sikh with a big grin and in the photo has his arm around a minor Hollywood celebrity who he claims he makes all his suits for.

 They claim that they can turn clothes around in a matter of hours and will stop at nothing to get business.
 Every shop has a tout outside who tries to shake the hands of passing tourists with a "Good afternoon sir, where are you from?"